 - Empty liquor, wine, or beer bottles or cans

-- Alcohol containers hidden throughout their house, car, or office
+- Alcohol containers are hidden throughout their house, car, or office

 - Unrepaired damage to their vehicle or home